Commercial Rents Services Price Index (CRSPI)

 Questionnaire modifications are ongoing.
 Pricing methodologies and questionnaire design were researched and developed based on international practices and improved through the efforts of Statistics Canada's Questionnaire Design Resource Centre.
 Focus groups with respondents were also conducted.

 This is a sample survey with a cross-sectional design and a longitudinal follow-up.

-A probability sample of establishments of various sizes, classified to code 531120 - Lessors of non-residential buildings (except mini-warehouses) according to the North American Industry Classification System (NAICS) was selected across Canada, from a Statistics Canada internal statistical survey frame (Business Register).
-The sample tracks over 700 buildings across the country.
+A probability sample of establishments of various sizes, classified to NAICS 531120 was selected across Canada, from a Statistics Canada internal statistical survey frame (Business Register).
+The sample size is approximately 650 establishments.

 Responding to this survey is mandatory.

 Data are collected directly from survey respondents.

 Data is collected from respondents through an electronic questionnaire, while telephone correspondence (computer-assisted telephone interviewing) is used for non-response and partial data follow-up.

 Error detection is conducted both at the time of collection and during post collection editing, through a system of data validity specifications.
 Failing records are reviewed for editing and correction when necessary.